-- When appointed MoAS to a local group or as a KMoAS Deputy, apply for a warrant (see Training and Education).
+- When appointed MoAS to a local group or as a KMoAS Deputy, apply for a warrant.
 The warrant is good for three years and is renewable indefinitely;

 - Once the warrant is approved, join the MoAS official mailing list.
-The KMoAS can send you an invitation or you can apply via the published link (see Training and Education page);
+The KMoAS can send you an invitation or you can apply via the published link;

 - Unofficial, but very helpful, is to join the PRIVATE Facebook discussion group (https://www.facebook.com/groups/AtlantianMoAS.South).
-You will need to be “friends” with one of the administrators and get an invitation to join.
+You will need to be “friends” with one of the administrators and get an invitation or receive an email invitation from the group from an administrator to join.
 Contact the KMoAS;

 - Ensure that you have all records from your predecessors’ terms in office.
 Records are required to be kept for five years;